Repeat, Mirror, Scaling and Shifting your structure

 Example: Modelling a warehouse with repeated portal frames

 In this example, we will model a warehouse that is made up of 3 repeated portal frames.
-The first portal frame has already been modelled:
+The first portal frame has already been modeled:

 Hover over the Advanced tab on the top toolbar, then hover over Operations to then select the Repeat option.
 You can also skip this and bring up the prompt directly by using the shortcut shown, Ctrl + D:

-If you leave either of those supplemental options off, you can manually connect nodes or add supports afterwards.
+If you leave either of those supplemental options off, you can manually connect nodes or add supports afterward.

 The following popup will then show with the two following required inputs: